Google Introduces Combined Content Results

 In addition to the brand owner, the organic result that could be combined might be from a retailer associated with the brand.

-It can involve designating content from the sponsored item that is included in the combined content item as sponsored content (so it may show that content from the paid result as being an ad.)
+It can involve designating content from the sponsored item included in the combined content item as sponsored content (so it may show that content from the paid result as being an ad.)

 It may also include “monetizing interactions with material that is included from the at least one eligible content item that is included in the combined content item based on user interactions with the material.”
-Additional items shown could include an image or logo associated with the brand, or one or more products associated with the brand, or combine additional links relevant to the result.
+For example, additional items shown could include an image or logo associated with the brand, or one or more products associated with the brand, or combine additional links relevant to the result.

 The patent behind this approach of combining paid and organic results was this one, granted in April: